jiamingluuu/notes/database/DDIA.md

   through all segment and in memory map).

 Key lookup:
+- On read, first try to find in memtable, if absent, find on disk.
 - Store a sparse key-indexing in memory.
   - In terms of sparse, it means we don't need to record the indexing of all keys, instead, we can skip several keys.
 - On finding a key, for instance `handiwork`, look for the offset for keys `handbag` and `handsome`, then jump to `handbag` and scan from there.

-Constructing and maintaining SSTables:
-- Add the write query to a balanced tree called *memtable*
-- When memtable is too large, write it out to the disk as an SSTable file.
-- On read, first try to find in memtable, if absent, find on disk.
-- Run a merge process if needed.

 ### B-Trees
 Break the database down into fixed-size *blocks* or *pages*, 4KB each.